This post will provide details about how to visit the historic HMS Belfast, including tickets, discounts, exhibits and nearby attractions.

-The 2 For 1 program allows National Rail customers to enjoy a buy-one-get-one-free deal on tickets to HMS Belfast.
+The 2 For 1 program allows National Rail customers to enjoy a buy-one-get-one-free deal on several popular activities in London.

 There are a few (somewhat inconvenient) rules you need to follow to take advantage of this discount, but it can be a great way to save money on admission.

 Although this deal is not currently available as of August 2022, we recommend checking the Days Out Guide to see if it's being offered when you plan to visit HMS Belfast.

 Students, and adults over 64 pay slightly less for tickets.
 Be sure to bring your ID.

 Tickets for individuals with a disability cost slightly less and one carer is allowed to enter for free.
 (See prices above).

 As of August 2022, HMS Belfast offers free admission to serving UK armed forces and veterans on both Armed Forces Day and Remembrance Sunday.

 Proudly moored on the south side of the River Thames near London Bridge, the HMS Belfast was saved from the scrapyard in the 1960s by the Imperial War Museum who now operate the craft as a museum ship.